It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 is swap-porting.
 Then, if you appear inside a mountain, a statue appears at the starting position, but you're still Buried Alive

-unless you can teleport again immediately (bearing in mind that encasing tends to impair
+unless you can teleport again immediately (bearing in mind that being entombed this way tends to impair

 , or indeed think clearly

 .)
 In this case, any living being who is teleported into